iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    On this plot, we can observe that the gross of process noise is concentrated around the fundamental drive frequency and multiple odd harmonics thereof.
-   The higher harmonics originate from the conversion process for the sinusoidal movement of the feeder, which is converted to nonlinear friction on the processed waste by the structure of the feeder topology (ref here).
+   The higher harmonics originate from the conversion process of the sinusoidal movement of the feeder to the nonlinear friction on the processed waste by the structure of the feeder topology (ref here).

-   For the remainder of this discussion, we will ignore the lower part of the spectrum, as this portion of the heatmap mainly contains spectral components of the waste processing, and we are mostly interested to detect faults of the feeder components.
+   For the remainder of this discussion, we will ignore the lower part of the spectrum, as this portion of the heatmap mainly contains spectral components of the waste processing, and we are mostly interested to detect faults in the feeder drive train.
 However, it does not imply that the lower part of the spectrum is useless, as it may contain valueable information about the waste processing itself.

    In the upper part of the spectrum, we can observe some early stage signs of an upcoming change in the behaviour of the machine.
-First around x weeks before the actual damage of the bearing, then it disappears temperorarily because of planned revisions and about x days before the fatal damage it appears again.
+First signs are around x weeks before the critical damage of the bearing, then it disappears temperorarily because of planned maintainance and about x days before the fatal damage it appears again.
 In the final stages of the bearing damage, we can see the fault spectrum spread out over all frequency bands, which is the well-known indicator stage 4 bearing damage.

    In the next chapter we will feed this sensor data to a ML autoencoder to reduce the complex data in a simple loss indicator which can be used as an temperature-like indicator for the health status of the machine.